owenwater/alfred-cal/README.md

 #Calendar

-Displays a calendar with Alfred Workflow.
+Displays a monthly calendar with Alfred Workflow.

 #Install
 - Have access to Alfred [Powerpack](http://www.alfredapp.com/powerpack/).